cysouw/diathesis/text/c07_reflexive.md

 ### [ NA | N–] Reflexive accusative drop {#sec:reflexive-accusative-drop}

-On first notice, examples like *sich äußern* 'to speak out' [@next a,b] look very much like a self-inflicted ('reflexive') alternation (see [@sec:reflexive-self-inflicting-accusative]).
+On first notice, examples like *sich äußern* 'to speak out' [@next a,b] look very much like a self-inflicted ("reflexive") alternation (see [@sec:reflexive-self-inflicting-accusative]).
 However, in this case the reflexive *sich* pronoun in [@next b] does not have the same role as the accusative argument in [@next a].
 This can be shown syntactically by the impossibility of the coordination in [@next c].

 ::: ex
 a.
 Er äußert sein Bedauern über den Fall.